December 16, 2025

 Oticon Added Feature

 Oticon offers advanced features in its hearing aids to enhance user comfort and listening experience.

 One notable feature is Tinnitus SoundSupport™, designed to help alleviate symptoms of tinnitus (ringing in the ears).

-This customizable tool allows users to select from various soundscapes, such as white noise, nature sounds, or music, to mask tinnitus.
+This allows users to select from various soundscapes, such as white noise, nature sounds, or music, to mask tinnitus.
 All are accessible through the Oticon Companion app for easy adjustments.

 Phonak Added Feature